Kosovo–Turkey relations: Turkish attempts to influence Kosovar society

-In the early 2010s Turkey on occasion asked Kosovo to change or remove content on the Ottoman period in its school textbooks that it viewed as containing offensive material.
+In the early 2010s, Turkey on occasion asked Kosovo to change or remove content on the Ottoman period in its school textbooks that it viewed as containing offensive material.
 Debates ensured among Kosovar historians about whether content was based on bias and nationalism from past times or not, while Kosovo eventually changed more emotive language in school textbooks with neutral terminology.

-In February 2018 Kosovo Police prohibited an activity called “Freedom to Kurdistan” from taking place.
-Official reasons by the police given were there was the organizers lacked permits and that “unnamed individuals might try to cause an incident during the event that could result in consequences”.
+In February 2018, Kosovo Police prohibited an activity called "Freedom to Kurdistan" from taking place.
+Official reasons by the police given were there was the organizers lacked permits and that "unnamed individuals might try to cause an incident during the event that could result in consequences".
 Turkish media praised that ban, claiming that the event would spread pro-terrorist propaganda.
-Kosovo Minister of Public Administration Mahir Yagcilar condemned the planned event, calling it a "provocation" and urged people to avoid activities that would damage Kosovo's image and the country's relations with Turkey.
+Kosovo Minister of Public Administration Mahir Yağcılar condemned the planned event, calling it a "provocation" and urged people to avoid activities that would damage Kosovo's image and the country's relations with Turkey.

-Turkish soap operas are very popular in Kosovo, and in 2009 it was reported that a Turkish soap opera, Aci Hajat, was the top show in Kosovo, with over 50% viewership.
-One imported Turkish show, Payitaht: Abdülhamid became a focus of controversy in Kosovo, due to historical revisionism present as well as its mix of anti-Semitic, anti-Western, anti-Masonic, anti-Catholic and anti-democratic themes.
+Turkish soap operas are very popular in Kosovo, and in 2009 it was reported that a Turkish soap opera, Aci Hajat (Acı Hayat in Turkish), was the top show in Kosovo, with over 50% viewership.
+Another one is Payitaht: Abdülhamid, a show known for its historical revisionism as well as its mix of antisemitic, anti-Western and conspiratorial themes.
+This show has become a focus of controversy in Kosovo, due to these problematic themes and messaging.

-Extradition of suspected Gülenist Turkish nationals
+Extradition of suspected Hizmet Movement of Turkish nationals

 Six Turkish nationals were arrested in Kosovo on 29 March 2018 at Turkey's request over alleged links to schools financed by the Gülen movement, which Ankara blames for a failed 2016 coup.
 But this arrest was made in order to conceal even position and Kosovar opposition was strong against these arrests.
 In next day PM of Kosovo, Ramush Haradinaj sacked the Kosovo interior minister and secret service chief for failing to inform him about the arrests.

 While on March 31, 2018, speaking at the local congress of the ruling Justice and Development Party (AKP) in Pendik district of Istanbul, Recep Tayyip Erdoğan stated that “You saw, our National Intelligence Organization (MİT) has packed 6 of these traitors in Kosovo and brought.
 Kosovo’s Prime Minister dismissed the interior minister and the person in charge of intelligence.
 Now, I am asking: You, the Prime Minister of Kosovo, with whose instructions did you do such a thing?
 Since when you are protecting those who attempted to make a coup in Turkey?
 You will pay the price for this.
 Politics cannot be done with remote control.”

 On April 2, after the intervention by Haradinaj, Erdogan accused Kosovo of "harboring terrorists", and said "The Kosovo PM protects FETO terrorists on someone else’s order but my Kosovar brothers will punish him" and that "The operation in Kosovo was not the first time and will not be the last".